chromium/chromium/docs/linux/build_instructions.md

 # EXPOSE 8080

 RUN useradd -u 1000 chrom-d
-USER chrom-d # Default user, can be root (not advised) or removed
+USER chrom-d # Create normal user with name "chrom-d".
+Optional and you can use root but not advised.

-# Start Chromium Builder "chrom-d"(modify this command as needed)
+# Start Chromium Builder "chrom-d" (modify this command as needed)
 # CMD ["autoninja -C out/Default chrome"]
 CMD ["bash"]
 ```